IRNAS/vitaprint-methods/README.md

 # Vitaprint Methods

-This repository containst files and descriptions for building a stepper-motor powered syringe extruder, which can be mounted on a general use CNC system.
-Feel free to fork and comment and if you have any questions, you [contact us](mailto:banovic@irnas.eu) directly.
-Contained in the repository you will find design files, a bill of materials, assembly instructions and extrusion calibration.
-To use the extruder within a CNC system, you will require CNC control electronics and software, which we do not provide.
-At Symbiolab the extruder was tested with [PlanetCNC](https://planet-cnc.com/).
+This repository containst files and protocols for bio-fabrication methods developed and tested by Symbiolab Vitaprint team.
+Contained in the repository you will find design files, demo files, working procedures etc.

+We are available for discussion via [e-mail](mailto:banovic@irnas.eu).

 ## License <a id="license"></a>